Azathothas/Stars/README.md

 ## Shell

+- [Bugswriter/notflix](https://github.com/Bugswriter/notflix) – Notflix is a shell script to search and stream torrent.
 - [taamarin/box_for_magisk](https://github.com/taamarin/box_for_magisk) – Transparent Proxy for Android(root)
 - [jirutka/setup-alpine](https://github.com/jirutka/setup-alpine) – Easily use Alpine Linux on GitHub Actions, with support for QEMU user emulator
 - [rootcathacking/catspin](https://github.com/rootcathacking/catspin) – Catspin rotates the IP address of HTTP requests making IP based blocks or slowdown measures ineffective.
 It is based on AWS API Gateway and deployed via AWS Cloudformation.